Welcome to the Government Information research guide!

 Government documents are publications that are issued at government expense or by a government body, for example, departments of the United States government, the State of North Dakota, or a local city or county.
 Publications can be issued in a tangible format, such as print or DVD, or they can be issued in an electronic format available on the Internet.
 Public access to goverment documents is guaranteed by public law.

-The NDSU Library has been part of the Federal Depository Library Program since 1907.
-The NDSU Library also is a depository library for State of North Dakota publications.
+The NDSU Libraries have been part of the Federal Depository Library Program since 1907.
+The NDSU Libraries is also a depository library for State of North Dakota publications.